Osage Indian murders: Investigation

 The Osage Tribal Council suspected that Hale was responsible for many of the deaths.
 The Commissioner of Indian Affairs in the Department of the Interior sent four agents to act as undercover investigators.
-Working for two years, the agents discovered a crime ring led by Hale, known in Osage County as the "King of the Osage Hills".
-Hale and his nephews, Ernest and Bryan Burkhart, had migrated from Texas to Osage County to find jobs in the oil fields.
+Working for two years, the agents discovered a crime ring led by Hale, known in Osage County as the "King of Osage".
+Hale and his nephews, Ernest and Byron Burkhart, had migrated from Texas to Osage County to find jobs in the oil fields.
 Once there, they discovered the immense wealth of members of the Osage Nation from royalties being paid from leases on oil-producing lands.
-Hale's goal was to gain the headrights and wealth of several tribe members, including his nephew's Osage wife, the last survivor of her family.
+Hale's goal was to gain the headrights and wealth of several tribe members, including those of Mollie Kyle and her family.

-To gain part of the wealth, Hale persuaded Ernest to marry Mollie Kyle, a full-blooded Osage.
+To gain part of the wealth, Hale persuaded Ernest to marry Mollie, a full-blooded Osage.
 Hale then arranged for the murders of Mollie's sisters, her brother-in-law, her mother, and her cousin, Henry Roan, to cash in on the insurance policies and headrights of each family member.

-Other witnesses and participants were murdered as investigation of the conspiracy expanded.
+As the BOI investigation of the conspiracy expanded, other witnesses and participants were murdered too.
 Mollie and Ernest Burkhart inherited all of the headrights from her family.
 Investigators soon discovered that Mollie was already being poisoned.

+Ernest Burkhart's attempt to kill his wife failed.
+Mollie, a devout Catholic, had told her priest that she feared she was being poisoned at home.
+The priest told her not to touch liquor under any circumstances.
+He also alerted one of the BOI agents.
+Mollie recovered from the poison she had already consumed and divorced Ernest after the trials.
+She later married again.
+Mollie Burkhart Cobb died of unrelated causes on June 16, 1937.
+Her children inherited all of her estate.